Section II: Object of the contract

 II.1.1)Title attributed to the contract by the contracting authority:

-II.1.2)Type of contract and location of works, place of delivery or of performance
+II.1.2)Type of contract and location of works, place of delivery or of performance Supplies

 II.1.3)Information about a public contract, a framework agreement or a dynamic purchasing system (DPS)

-The notice involves a public contract
+The notice involves the establishment of a framework agreement

 II.1.4)Information on framework agreement Framework agreement with a single operator

 II.1.5)Short description of the contract or purchase(s)